pdarragh/pdarragh.github.io/_posts/viper/2019-01-16-musings-on-vipers-future-type-system.md

 I think the most likely course of action is that I will forbid this kind of usage in the interim so I can resume work on Viper's implementation, but eventually I'll have to come back to it and make a final decision.
 There will probably be more blog posts on the topic between now and then, so stay tuned!

+## Update

+I've thought about this more today, and I think I've figured out how this will work.

+In short: the extensible type declarations will be time travelers.

+By that, I mean that the act of extending a type will retroactively alter the declaration of that type within the current scope.

+Consider again the above example:

+{% highlight python linenos %}
+x = Foo()     # (1)
+print(x.baz)  # (2)
+x.baz = 16    # (3)
+print(x.baz)  # (4)
+{% endhighlight %}

+Previously, I stated that (2) should not work.
+After all, how can we retrieve the value of `x.baz` when no such value has been initialized or even declared as a part of the `Foo` type?

+I think what can be done is the type-checker can determine from context of (3) that `x` is actually of type `Extensible Foo`[^extensible].
+When attempting to evaluate (2), `x.baz` can have what essentially amounts to a `null` value.
+This is a special behind-the-scence value that users cannot create manually, and which signifies to the language that the given expression cannot be evaluated.
+Using this solution, (2) would type-check but would not run successfully.

+This brings up another issue, though: What's the point of having a static type system if not to detect these kinds of issues in advance?

+I think the type-checker could be extended to detect the presence of these kinds of values and throw a different kind of error.
+Yes, (2) would have a valid *type*, but it would not have a valid *value*.
+I'm not sure exactly how to handle this kind of thing (again, I'm new to type system implementation), but I think this could lead somewhere.

+## Footnotes

+[^extensible]: Specifically, the type-checker should be able to determine that `Foo` has been extended with a `.baz` attribute of type `Int`, but this detail is only glanced over here for brevity.